wligithub/tax-tool/README.md

 - Gain & Loss file: from ETRADE website, select `Stock Plan (AVGO) ACCOUNT` -> `My Account` tab -> `Gains & Losses` -> click `Download`.
 Either `Download Collapsed` or `Download Expanded` are ok.
     - A xlsx file will be downloaded.
-    - Open it in Excel or Numbers or Google Sheet and save/download it as csv file, use "Comma Separated Values" option if applicable.
+    - Open it in Excel or Numbers or Google Sheet and save/download it as csv file, use "Comma Separated Values" if applicable
+    - If on macOS, use Numbers instead of MS Excel to export the xlsx file as csv.
 - VMware share count liquidated for cash & stock: from ETRADE website, select `Stock Plan (AVGO) ACCOUNT` -> `Tax Information` tab -> `statements` -> download 12/31/2023 Single Account Statement.
 On the last page of this
   statement: